zehuiwu/Generate-images-for-stories/README.md

 # Generate-images-for-stories

 ## Code Rview
 For code review of each other's work, we work on our own part of the project, and coordinate on the overall progress during each week's group meeting.
-We all contribute enough effort to this project.
+We don't have peer review of each other's code since we worked on seperated parts of the project.

 ## DEMO
 ![image](https://github.com/zehuiwu/Generate-images-for-stories/assets/35386051/7cbebb17-ce01-4148-84ae-50763bfca9a1)